 NHS consultant and trainee prize winners commended

-The National Institute of Health Clinical Research Network (NIHR CRN) and Royal College of Physicians (the College) run an award in partnership to recognise outstanding contributions of NHS consultants and trainees who are active in research.
+The NIHR Clinical Research Network (NIHR CRN) and Royal College of Physicians (the College) run an award in partnership to recognise outstanding contributions of NHS consultants and trainees who are active in research.
 The nominations have now been reviewed and the NIHR is delighted to announce the winners as follows:

 The winners are: